 Walls, openings, doors and windows let you also select a particular side which will be highlighted with the green color.
-To select the object's side, you should click on it.
+To select the object's side, you should tap on it.
 Selecting an object side can be useful when you need to apply a material or modify mouldings.

 To prevent the occasional movement or modification of an object, you can lock it in the Project Tree or in the context menu.
-A locked object cannot be selected by clicking until you unlock it.
+A locked object cannot be selected by tapping until you unlock it.

 Locked objects cannot be moved.
 An object can be locked or unlocked in the Project Tree.

 To rotate an object in the 2D Plan view, select it and drag the round handle near the selection frame.
-To preview the object's angle with decimals, rotate an object holding down the Cmd key.
-In order to constrain the angle to 15 degrees steps, rotate an object holding down the Shift key.

 You can also rotate objects using the Object Properties tab of the Inspector.